auraphp/Aura.Session/README.md

 > If you do not commit the session, its values will not be available when we
 > continue the session later.

-Any time an authenticated user has a change in privilege (that is, gaining or losing access rights within a system) be sure to regenerate the session ID:
+Any time a user has a change in privilege (that is, gaining or losing access rights within a system) be sure to regenerate the session ID:

 ```php
 <?php